ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

     pwd
     cd ~  # a shortcut to home, from anywhere pwd
-    cd .  # "." always means *this* directory
+    cd .  # '.' always means *this* directory
     pwd
-    cd ..  # ".." always means *one directory up*
+    cd ..  # '..' always means *one directory up*
     pwd

-Don't get confused between the "." directory name and filenames that start with the "." character.
-The latter are just valid filenames or directory names, but are usually hidden (use ls's "-a" option to see hidden files).
+Don't get confused between the '.' directory name and filenames that start with the '.' character.
+The latter are just valid filenames or directory names, but are usually hidden (use ls's '-a' option to see hidden files).

 Absolute and Relative Paths
 ----------------------------

 The sequence above was probably confusing, if you're not used to navigating filesystems this way.
 You can think of paths like addresses.
-You can tell your friend how to go to a particular store *from where they are currently* (a "relative" path), or *from the main Interstate Highway that everyone uses* (in this case, the root of the filesystem, '/' ... this is an "absolute" path).
+You can tell your friend how to go to a particular store *from where they are currently* (a 'relative' path), or *from the main Interstate Highway that everyone uses* (in this case, the root of the filesystem, '/' ... this is an 'absolute' path).
 Both are valid.
 But absolute paths can't be confused, because they tell you where to start off, and all the steps along the way.
 Relative paths, on the other hand, could be totally wrong for your friend *if you assume they're somewhere they're not*.
 With this in mind, let's try a few more:

     cd ~  # let's start at home
     cd ../../home/class10/  # *relative* (start here, take two steps up, then down through home and class10)